Abu Dis: 1967–today

 Since the Six-Day War in 1967, Abu Dis has been under Israeli occupation.
 In the 1967 census it had a population of 2,640.

 After the 1995 accords, 85.2% of Abu Dis’ land was classified as Area C, under full Israeli control, while the remaining 14.8% is Area B, meaning that civil affairs have been under the control of the Palestinian National Authority and security matters under the control of the Israel Defense Forces.
-Israel has confiscated land from Abu Dis in order to construct two Israeli settlements; 1,031 dunums for Ma'ale Adummim, while 348 dunums for Mizpe Yedude (New Kedar).
+Israel has confiscated land from Abu Dis in order to construct two Israeli settlements; 1,031 dunams for Ma'ale Adummim, while 348 dunams for Mizpe Yedude (New Kedar).

 Most of the Palestinian Authority's offices responsible for Jerusalem affairs are located in the town.
 In 2000, the construction of a Parliament Building to possibly house the Palestinian Legislative Council was started in Abu Dis, but the project was never finished.
 Israel has suggested to predestine the location as a substitute for East Jerusalem, the Palestinians' claimed capital.
 The separation barrier Israel built in Abu Dis runs just a few meters from the location.